NCGS is offering an updated and revised North Carolina Genealogical Society Journal (1975–2010) on CD in its online store.

 This is a reminder that the North Carolina Genealogical Society has a page for contact information about local genealogical and historical societies, libraries, and archives.
 This page is intended as a resource for members and non-members of the Society, and as a way to connect those interested in North Carolina genealogy with relevant groups and institutions.

 Currently, 162 groups and institutions are listed in the directory.
 Updates to the directory are available via RSS (really-simple syndication) at http://bit.ly/ncgs-directory.

 The NCGS has expanded its members-only offering of the NCGS Journal on its website.

-Until now, members have been able to access PDFs of Journal issues released between the first issue of February 1975 and the November 2000 issue.
-The Journal will now be available up to and including two years prior to the current membership year.
-This means that by January 1st, 2010, the issues from 2001 through 2007 will be posted to the website.
+Previously, members have been able to access PDFs of Journal issues released between the first issue (February 1975) and the November 2000 issue.
+The Journal is now available up to and including two years prior to the current membership year.
+This means that as of January 1st, 2010, the issues from 2001 through 2007 have been posted to the website.
 Every January, another year's worth of issues of the Journal will be posted.

 The Journal issues on the web are full-text searchable on a per-issue basis.